nichind/pybalt/README.md

 Try running `cobalt -h` to see the help message.

-If for some reason it didn't work, try using it with Python:
+If for some reason it didn't work, try using it directly from python package:

 ```shell
 python -m pybalt